-Spiritual Laws / Universal Truths / Spiritual Principles: Spiritual guidelines, rules, teachings or ideas that explain the right way to live, how human beings can achieve happiness and inner peace, how our inner life shapes our experiences, or how things work in the world.
+Spiritual Principles / Spiritual Laws / Universal Truths: Spiritual guidelines, rules, teachings or ideas that explain the right way to live, how human beings can achieve happiness and inner peace, how our inner life shapes our experiences, or how things work in the world.
 Examples: "As you give to others - so you will receive" or "What you believe is what you will create."
 Spiritual Principles are different from the laws of physics in that we cannot - at this time - easily measure them in typical scientific ways.
 Yet we can experiment with them in our own lives and see if they appear to work as taught.
 For example: Do moral behaviors create better relationships and more inner peace?
 Deep Change teaches that there are basically two levels of these: 1. simpler ones like the Golden Rule or various ethical teachings which explain what to DO in the world.
-2.

-more complex ones that explain how to BE in the world, such as "live in the everpresent moment of Now," or "what I focus on expands."
-Synonyms: sage advice, life lessons.
+2. more complex ones that explain how to BE in the world, such as "live in the ever-present moment of Now," or "what I focus on expands."
+Synonyms: dharma, sage advice, life lessons.

 Spiritual Principles - Basic: Deep Change defines a "basic" spiritual principle as one that is outer-world focused.
 Two examples are the Golden Rule and the Law of Consequences.
 The Golden Rule occurs in some variation in every major faith tradition and most philosophies: "Do unto others as you would have them do unto you."
 Outer-world focused spiritual principles discuss the consequences of our actions and whether they are ethical or not.
-Basic principles are usually taught before Complex Principles because they are more concrete and thus easier to understand.
+The Law of Consequences says that in some way the universe "keeps track" of our intentions and actions and that we will see consequences from these choices eventually - in heaven or hell, in the type of rebirth we receive, or in achieving liberation.
+Basic Spiritual Principles are usually taught before Complex Principles because they are more concrete and thus easier to understand.

 Spiritual Principles - Complex: Deep Change defines "complex" spiritual principles as those that are inner-world focused.
 For example, in a significant way our thoughts help create our reality.
-The value of Complex Principles is generally more difficult to demonstrate than Basic Principles, so it is important that we validate these principles for our selves, experimenting in our own experience.
+The value of Complex Principles is generally more difficult to demonstrate than of Basic Principles, so it is important that we validate these principles for our selves, experimenting in our own experience.
 Do affirmations, visualizations, focusing on the Higher Power, positive thinking, or positive intentions work?
 Most spiritual teachers would say "yes" - but not always in a simple way.
 The foundation of Complex Spiritual Principles is the effort to understand the inner world and the "rules" that govern the connection between the inner world and outer world.